Last Updated on September 30, 2022 by Wandering our World

 See a doctor immediately if you have trouble removing the spine or if it breaks.

-In Belize you can find so-called Killer Bees and they can be very aggressive if disturbed.
+In Belize you can find so-called Africanized Bees and they can be very aggressive if disturbed.

 How is a bee sting treated?